thegoodideaco/visualizing-hierarchies/src/router/vue/intro.md

 Vue components have a template that serves as the markup of the component instance.

 In most cases, a simple div element is used.
-However, you can do the same thing with an SVG!
+However, you can do the same thing with a SVG!

 Ability to construct an svg element instead.